edzzn/khalilstemmler-blog/src/pages/articles/tutorials/getting-the-currently-playing-song-spotify.md

 Go to the [Spotify Developers Dashboard](https://developer.spotify.com/dashboard/login) and sign up for an account.

-When you're all signed up, you'll be taken to the Spotify Developers Dashboard that shows your applications.
+When you're all signed up, you'll get to the Spotify Developers Dashboard that shows your applications.
 Click "Create An App".

 !["Spotify Dashboard"](/img/blog/tutorials/spotify/1-dashboard.png)